 9) Hormones.
 I’m still breastfeeding an almost two-year-old, and I think my body wants to hold on to all the fat to make milk.
 WTF, body!
 Why can’t you make me all skinny and hot, like all those Breastfeeding Mamas Whose Baby Weight Just Melted the Fuck Off as soon as the baby drank a single drop of colostrum.
 I’m not even making that much milk, body.
 I keep telling everyone when I wean her, that’s when I think I’ll lose the weight.
 I have no reason to believe that this is true, but it just feels kinda true.
 It just feels like I’m in this drugged-out honeymoon state, just waiting, just a milk balloon sort of swaying at ease against the guy-ropes, just bumping along, a sleepy mother baboon with distended nipples, a clover-munching cow.
 About a month ago, Baby Jane broke off from nursing and said “Mama’s a cow!
 Milking a cow.
 Mooo.”
 What a jerk.
 Maybe it’s time to stop, but

 8) I’m reeeeeeallllly lazy.
 I’m writing this in a cafe, in between mouthfuls of chocolate-chip cookie, while another woman puts my daughter down for her nap.
 I have a dissertation chapter open in another window and a chapbook manuscript in another one, and I’m supposed to be finding an Airbnb for a family trip, and I’m not doing any of those things, I’m writing a totally unremunerative rageful blog post about a taboo topic, but it’s not taboo for, like, a sexy reason.
 And I’m never gonna wean because it would be too much trouble, just like sleep training was too much trouble, and like teaching my kid about personal property or the alphabet or whatever I’m supposed to be doing at this age.
 And I’m never going to go on a run because when I get “me-time” or “self-care-time” or whatever, I just want to have a cocktail or write a poem or maybe go to a movie or get my hair done, and I’m never like, the best thing to do with this time is to go for a run.
+Maybe I need some New York Sculpsure specialist working on me, really.
 OK, now I’ve kind of worked myself into wanting to abandon this blog post and go for a run, because actually going for a run seems way easier than finishing a blog post, but you know.
 I’m wearing a weird demicup nursing bra and I have to pee and I have this laptop with me.
 I’d have to like drop it off at my apartment and get changed and then come back and take a shower after the run and my kid would be confused about why I was home taking a shower and I wouldn’t get any work done so.

 (PLEASE PLEASE PLEASE PLEASE PLEASE don’t respond to this post with your own sensible working-mom exercise schedule, I WILL KILL YOU)